jruels/microservices-k8s/labs/Tilt.md

 ## Update Code

-Tilt embraces the concept of a [control loop](https://docs.tilt.dev/tutorial/2-tilt-up#the-control-loop), so once you’ve run `tilt up`, it’s a “hands free” development experience.
+Tilt embraces the concept of a control loop, so once you’ve run `tilt up`, it’s a “hands-free” development experience.

 As you edit your code, Tilt will automatically run update steps such as building an updated container image and deploying it.

-Let’s test it out:
+### Update log level:

 1. Navigate to the “web” resource in the Tilt UI and click “Clear Logs”
-2. Open `web/vite.config.js` in your favorite editor
+2. Open `/tmp/tilt-demo-<number>` in VS Code remote explorer
+3. Open `web/vite.config.js`
-3. Find the `logLevel` line and change it from `'error'` to `'info'`
+4. Find the `logLevel` line and change it from `'warn'` to `'info'`
-4. Save the file
+5. Save the file
-5. Watch magic happen for the `web` resource in the Tilt UI
+6. Watch magic happen for the `web` resource in the Tilt UI

 ![Tilt updating a resource after a code change](https://docs.tilt.dev/assets/docimg/tutorial/tilt-code-change-full-rebuild.gif)